kubernetes/website/content/en/blog/_posts/2021-0420-cncf-dan.md

 and the Kubernetes Certified Service Provider program.

-A year later, in February 2018 [Kenichi Omichi](https://github.com/oomichi) dug into the Kubernetes logs and found that Kubernetes had 481 API endpoints only 53 of them were covered by tests.
+A year later, in February 2018 [Kenichi Omichi](https://github.com/oomichi) dug into the Kubernetes logs and found that Kubernetes had 481 API endpoints, only 53 of them were covered by tests.
 Dan knew that for the [Certified Kubernetes brand](https://github.com/cncf/k8s-conformance/pulls#certified-kubernetes) to have meaning, they needed to invest to make sure test coverage was much higher.